polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 ### Fees

 Fees are ETH on L2, bridged from Ethereum L1.
-This allows a succinct *Authorization* (i.e. a small blob of data) to be included in the Work Package which, when fed into the relevant Authorizer function could verify that some Work Package is indeed allowed to utilize that Core at (roughly) that time.
-A simple proof system would be a regular PKI signature.
-More complex proof systems could include more exotic cryptography (e.g. multisignatures or zk-SNARKs).

-In this model, we would expect any authorized Work Packages which panic or overrun to result in a punishment to the specific author by the logic of the Service.
+OP Stack models the L1 fees explicitly.
+While both the ScBG `refine` and ScBA `accumulate` are both metered in gas usage, the relatively scarce nature of the `accumulate` stage demands a massive premium over the `refine`.

 ## Performance, Ergonomics and Compatibility, Notes on Implementation in OP Stack

+Ethereum L2 Users of a Service on the CoreJam System Chain should be able to submit transactions that result in Work Items causing Work Packages.
+CoreJam's map-reduce architecture is most valuable when significant portions of gas consumption would have been expensive to do in `accumulate` may be done at lower gas with fewer compute resources in `refine`.

 We envision an initial version of this proposal with modifications to the OP Stack:

-1. We require a mapping between Work Packages and Core Index, with an equally easy to implement ScBG VRF, following [Dynamic Backing Groups: Preparing Cores for Agile Scheduling](https://forum.polkadot.network/t/dynamic-backing-groups-preparing-cores-for-agile-scheduling/3629/10)
+1. We require a Work Package scheduling system that can orchestrate a distributed array of "cores".
+This in turn requires a mapping between Work Packages/Services and Core Index, with implementable ScBG strategy, following [Dynamic Backing Groups: Preparing Cores for Agile Scheduling](https://forum.polkadot.network/t/dynamic-backing-groups-preparing-cores-for-agile-scheduling/3629/10) and RFC #3.
+2. We require metering ScBG and ScBA and charging the user in "Instantaneous" ETH in a manner consistent with the relative scarcity of each resource, and compensating the cores for their contributions.
+It may be essential to adopt the Bulk CoreTime model for services instead for efficiency.
-2. We require extending the [Optimistic Virtual Machine] Availability Protocol in OP Stack, using KAGOME's erasure coding, using Go C++ bindings.
-It is not clear how the CoreJam Storage API relates to Optimism fraud proofs.
+3. We require extending the [Optimistic Virtual Machine] Availability Protocol in OP Stack, using KAGOME's erasure coding or similar, using Go C++ bindings.
-3. It is not claimed that the CoreJam L2 Chain is
+4. We require OP Stack fault proofs extended to use EIP-4844 blobs to accommodate the above

 ## Testing, Security and Privacy

-Standard testing as per OP Stack and Solidity security auditing applies.
+ORUs derive their security largely from fault proofs, where we expect to rely on OP Stack's Fault Proof / Dispute game, developed by Optimism.

+The fault proof mechanism must be extended to accommodate EIP-4844, not just for blocks but for the `refine` work result output.
+It is necessary to extend the OP Stack Fault proof game.

+The precise details of Work Reports / Attestation from "in core" nodes where Attestation / Work Reports can be run by a large number of nodes participating in ScBGs needs a precise signature scheme.

+The fundamental work product is not Solidity contracts, but representative pedagogical service contracts merit expert attention.

+Testing norms have been established in OP Stack, which must be matched OP Stack implementation.

 The proposal introduces no new privacy concerns.